 If you are charged with a felony offense, you are often taken to jail and may be held there a few nights, depending on the severity of the offense.
 Several crime offenses that fall within a felony include:

-While these crimes aren’t as common among college students, these accusations, at any age, are very serious and will drastically shape the rest of your life.
-Whether you are faced with a misdemeanor or felony as a college student, do not lax on speaking with a lawyer immediately after an accusation.
+You do not want a misdemeanor or felony conviction to haunt you the rest of your life, and soil your stellar reputation on graduate school applications and job applications.
+Most graduate school applications require you to disclose whether you have any criminal convictions.
+While they may not deny you entrance based on that, it is not a risk you want to take if you want to go on to law school, med school, or gain a PhD.
+While felony crimes aren’t as common among college students, these accusations, at any age, are very serious and will drastically shape the rest of your life.
+Whether you are faced with a misdemeanor or felony as a college student, do not lax on speaking with a campus crime lawyer immediately after an accusation.

 Burglary is by far the most common crime on large college campuses.
 The number of reported college burglaries averages around 7,000 each year.
 These statistics only apply to on-campus events, so burglary around the larger near-campus area is likely much higher.
 Burglars make off with items like laptops, phones, and cash.
 Crime may occur between students or from an off-campus source.

 A motor vehicle theft described by a Phoenix theft attorney, is when someone gains control of someone else’s vehicle with the intent to take the vehicle away from the owner permanently.
 Stolen cars come in second place regarding on-campus crimes.
 Between 2012 and 2014, 15.4% of all campus crimes involved theft of a motor vehicle.
 Motor vehicle theft is a distant second to burglary, which composes 77% of all college campus-related crime.
 However, it still remains a large problem for college students, faculty, and staff.